Tesuque and North of Santa Fe

 Pojoaque and Nambe are neighboring towns just north of Tesuque near Santa Fe in Los Alamos county.
 Both towns offer traditional New Mexico homes and culture with extensive views of the nearby mountain ranges.

 The modern town of Pojoaque is a collection of communities near the Pojoaque pueblo and only fifteen miles north of Santa Fe.
-Although the town is unincorporated, visitors and residents can still find a visitors center, and basic amenities such as a grocery store and family owned restaurants featuring the best local flavors.
-Near the edge of town in the Pojoaque Pueblo, lies the Buffalo Thunder Resort which happens to be New Mexio’s largest and most expensive resort.
+Although the town is unincorporated, visitors and residents can still find a visitors center and basic amenities such as a grocery store and family owned restaurants featuring the best local flavors.
+Near the edge of town in the Pojoaque Pueblo, lies the Buffalo Thunder Resort which happens to be New Mexico's largest and most expensive resort.
 The Poeh Center and Museum can also be found in the center of town and highlight the rich heritage of Pojoaque.
-Because of its interchanges and the beginning of the High Road to Taos, Pajoaque is known as the crossroads of the Espanola Valley.
+Because of its interchanges and the beginning of the High Road to Taos, Pojoaque is known as the crossroads of the Espanola Valley.

 Nearby the traditional farming village of Nambe holds plenty of charm and offers small adobe farmhouses along with newer single family homes and grand estates.
 Many flock to Nambe due to its strong school system and diverse community.
 Its Pueblo, after which it is named, is a National Historic landmark and popular tourist destination.
 The Nambe Falls are among the most breathtaking views in the area and are a “must see” when in the Nambe area.
-Outdoor enthusiasts enjoy the peaceful setting of the park and take in the hiking trails, lake and opportunity to camp in this impressive nature scene.
+Outdoor enthusiasts enjoy the peaceful setting of the park and take in the lake hiking trails and the opportunity to camp in this impressive nature scene.